forrestgrant/UIActivityViewController-iOS7-Fail/README.md

 # RedPotion Bug
-UIActivityViewController crashes the application when `redpotion` is required
+UIActivityViewController crashes on `presentViewController` when `redpotion` is required

 Crash: `[UIActivityGroupViewController scale]: unrecognized selector sent to instance`